Kaileshwaran13/CS50-Python/README.md

   - Div

-Then we are converting it to float based variable
+Then we are converting the string data to float based variable

-Thus the arithmetic opertaions are more to be based on decimal to make it accurate or precise
+The decimal values are used to make the arithmetic program more precise and accurate.

-Testing is also done for this project.
+Testing is also done for this project for used models each.

+  - Add

+  - Sub

+  - Mul

+  - Div